 Four certificate programs are offered by the Department of Environmental Health and Engineering:

-- Certificate Program in Food System, Environment and Public Health
+- Food Systems, the Environment and Public Health

 Summer Institute in Environmental Health and Engineering

 The Summer Institute courses are designed for practicing public health professionals with responsibilities for health, safety, and environmental matters in government agencies, non-government organizations, and industry; and for students who are interested in learning more about environmental health sciences concepts.
 The courses may be taken for academic or non-credit.
 The Summer Institute in Environmental Health and Engineering is held in June.